bitwarden/passwordless-docs/src/guide/get-started.md

 }
 ```

-Successful implementation will prompt Passwordless.dev to negotiate creation of a WebAuthn credential through the user's web browser API and save its public key to the database for future sign-in operations.
+Successful implementation will prompt Passwordless.dev to negotiate creation of a passkey through the user's web browser API and save its public key to the database for future sign-in operations.

 ## Build a signin flow